sonic-net/SONiC/doc/sfp-cmis/cmis-init.md

 The scope of this feature is as follow:

+- **CMIS application initialization for dynamic port breakout operations.**
+  - All the lanes of the CMIS module will be reconfigured to use exactly the same application.
+Mixed application mode is outside the scope of this document.
+  - Only staged control set 0 will be supported
+  - No speed negotiation.
+  - No custom signal integrity settings
+  - Implement the procedures defined in Appendix D.1.3 and D.2.2 of [CMIS 5](http://www.qsfp-dd.com/wp-content/uploads/2021/05/CMIS5p0.pdf)
 - **sonic-platform-common**
   - Enhance the **sonic-xcvr** to support CMIS application advertising and initialization
 - **sonic-platform-daemons**